haswell4u/android-D2D-DistanceMeasurement/README.md

 ***Options***
 - **General**
   - `Your ID` - this ID will be used to identify the device.
-  - `Device Removal Time (ms)`: if the discovered device is not updated for the set time, the device is removed from the list.
+  - `Device Removal Time (ms)` - if the discovered device is not updated for the set time, the device is removed from the list.
 - **Measurement Methods**
   - `Use WiFi Aware` - enables WiFi Aware.
 When WiFi Aware is used alone, only the existence of the discovered device is continuously checked.
   - `Use WiFi RTT` - enables WiFi RTT.
 This module is only active when WiFi aware is enabled.